davideshay/vulnscan/README.md

 A few comments on the batch job parameters included here:

-* All of the programs (**Podreader**, **Sbomgen**, and **Vulngen**) all need the environment variables DB_HOST, DB_NAME, DB_USER, and DB_PASSWORD passed in order to access the postgres database.
+* All of the programs (**Podreader**, **Sbomgen**, and **Vulngen**) all need the environment variables DB\_HOST, DB\_NAME, DB\_USER, and DB\_PASSWORD passed in order to access the postgres database.
+* All of the programs also accept MIN\_LOG\_LVL which sets the minimum level of logs to print - "D"/"DEBUG", "I"/"INFO", "W"/"WARNING", "E"/"ERROR".
 * **Podreader** takes two additional parameters:
-	* EXPIRE_CONTAINERS - set to "true" to have **Podreader** expire/delete containers which are not runnning after a certain number of days.
+	* EXPIRE\_CONTAINERS - set to "true" to have **Podreader** expire/delete containers which are not runnning after a certain number of days.
 Parameter defaults to true.
-	* EXPIRE_DAYS - expire containers which have not been active on the cluster for the specified number of days.
+	* EXPIRE\_DAYS - expire containers which have not been active on the cluster for the specified number of days.
 Five (5) is also the default.
+* **Sbomgen** takes one additional parameter:
+	* REFRESH\_ALL - set to "true" to have **Sbomgen** refresh the software BOMS on all currently active pods/containers.
+Not normally needed since these are usually static.
+Might be occasionally useful if versions of **syft** add more accuracy/additional detail.
 * **Vulngen** takes one additional parameter:
-	* REFRESH_ALL - set to "true" to have **Vulngen** refresh the vulnerability for all pods currently active in the cluster.
+	* REFRESH\_ALL - set to "true" to have **Vulngen** refresh the vulnerability for all pods currently active in the cluster.
 If "false", will only scan for vulnerabilities those pods which haven't yet been scanned.
+	* SEND\_ALERT - **Vulngen** can be configured to send a "summary" level alert message to your prometheus Alertmanager instance, with information on total number of vulnerabilities found and resolved, including links back to the web ui.
+Set to "true" to enable this.
+	* ALERT\_MANAGER\_URL - if SEND\_ALERT is true, set ALERT\_MANAGER\_URL to the url to access your alert manager instance, including host and port.
+	* APP\_URL - should be set to the URL where the web UI can be accessed.
+Used to construct appropriate links in the Alertmanager messages.
 * **Sbomgen** may need high memory requirements if you have very large images in your cluster.
 Images that are nearly 1GB may take a substantial amount of memory to generate the SBOM.
 I had seen nearly 10GB of memory usage at some points.
 You may want to set this to a lower limit and assess as needed. **Vulngen** has lower resource requirements, but can also consume significant memory when processing those same SBOMs.
 One of the reasons this whole process was split into 3 was to allow jobs to run at the right place, resourcewise in the cluster.

 ### JobRunner deployment